-3. Operation Staysafe has been implemented in Dudley since 3 July 2009.
-This followed a decision of the Crime Reduction Implementation Group (CRIG) on 7 May to pilot it on a partnership basis across the North Dudley township area.
-The original mandate here was for 10 sessions to be run over the summer period.

-Since then, additional funding was found, along with some cost savings, for 14 sessions to be run between July and Christmas.
-The first 10 have been within North Dudley sector, and the last 4 have been combined across North Dudley and Brierley Hill police sectors.
+3. Operation Staysafe has been implemented in Dudley since 3 July 2009, originally piloting 10 sessions across the North Dudley township area during the summer.
+Additional funding along with some cost savings has enabled 14 sessions to be run between July and Christmas, with the last 4 being combined across North Dudley and Brierley Hill police sectors.